 On 20 February 2009, ING Bank announced that it had placed a 5-year EUR 4 billion government guaranteed senior unsecured bond issue.
 The issue of EUR 4 billion was made under the Credit Guarantee Scheme of the Dutch State and was part of ING Bank's regular medium-term funding operations.
-The issue followed the announcement of 26 January 2009 that under the terms of the Illiquid Assets Back-up Facility agreement with the Dutch State, ING would proactively issue EUR 10 billion in government guaranteed bonds.
+The issue followed the announcement of 26 January 2009 that under the terms of the Illiquid Assets Back-up Facility agreement with the Dutch State, ING would pro-actively issue EUR 10 billion in government guaranteed bonds.

 On 23 February 2009, ING announced that the Supervisory Board intended to nominate Patrick Flynn (1960, Irish) for appointment to the Executive Board at the annual General Meeting of Shareholders of 27 April 2009.
-Upon appointment, Patrick Flynn will become the new chief financial officer of ING.
-Subject to approval by the Dutch central bank (DNB), Patrick Flynn will succeed John Hele who, as announced in October 2008, would leave ING and relocate to the United States for family reasons.
-Until the end of March, John Hele completed the annual accounts and filings for the financial year 2008 and worked with Patrick Flynn on the transition of duties.
+Patrick Flynn has now become the new chief financial officer of ING.

 On 12 March 2009, ING Bank announced that it had placed a 5-year USD denominated government guaranteed senior unsecured bond issue.
 The issue of USD 2 billion was made under the Credit Guarantee Scheme of the State of The Netherlands and is part of ING Bank's regular medium-term funding operations.
-The issue followed the announcement of 26 January 2009 that under the terms of the Illiquid Assets Back-up Facility agreement with the Dutch State, ING would pro-actively issue EUR 10 billion in government guaranteed bonds.
+The issue follows the announcement of 26 January 2009 that under the terms of the Illiquid Assets Back-up Facility agreement with the Dutch State, ING will pro-actively issue EUR 10 billion in government guaranteed bonds.
 For further information see the Results and Measures Release which is incorporated by reference herein.
 Since then, ING announced on 30 January and 20 February the issuance of government guaranteed bonds for a total amount equal to EUR 8.7 billion.

 On 19 March 2009, ING Group announced the appointment of two new members to the Supervisory Board: Mrs. Tineke Bahlmann and Mr. Jeroen van der Veer.
-At the annual General Meeting of 27 April 2009, Mrs. Bahlmann was appointed effective as of that date and Mr. van der Veer was appointed effective as of 1 July 2009.
-The appointments have been approved by the Dutch Central Bank (DNB).
+At the annual General

+Meeting of 27 April 2009, Mrs. Bahlmann was appointed effective as of that date and Mr. van der Veer was appointed effective as of 1 July 2009.
+The appointments have been approved by the Dutch central bank (DNB).
 Tineke Bahlmann was recommended for nomination by the Dutch government.
-As a State nominee, Tineke Bahlmann has replaced Peter Elverding who succeeded Jan Hommen as chairman of the Supervisory Board.
-Eric Bourdais de Charbonnière and Wim Kok retired from the Supervisory Board after the 2009 AGM.
+As a State nominee, Tineke Bahlmann will replace Peter Elverding who succeeded Jan Hommen as chairman of the Supervisory Board.
+Eric Bourdais de Charbonniére and Wim Kok retired from the Supervisory Board after the 2009 AGM.